 This eCommerce platform has built-in security, adheres to all the required regulations.
-Also it updates your site to help keep everything operating safely.
+Also, it updates your site to help keep everything operating safely.
 Still, you could add more apps to give you extra peace of mind.
 However, always ensure that you regularly backup your site.

 Unlike platforms like WordPress, your Shopify store is automatically secure.
 That means that you won’t be responsible for handling your site’s security.
-Shopify manages all security against cyber threats, fulfills the compliance requirements, and runs updates that allow for safe handling of online transactions.
+Shopify manages all security against cyber threats, fulfills the compliance requirements, and runs updates that allow for the safe handling of online transactions.